xuhao1/FOXTracker/README.md

 A normal web camera.

 [opentrack](https://github.com/opentrack/opentrack) is recommend to install now.

+Windows 10 x64 is the only supported platform.
 ## Usage
 This program is still under development, not stable yet. **I will never collect any user data from your camera.**